The Big City (1928 film)

 The Big City is a 1928 American silent crime film directed by Tod Browning and starring Lon Chaney.
 Waldemar Young wrote the screenplay, based on a story by Tod Browning.
-The film is now lost.

 Plot

-Chuck Collins (Lon Chaney) is a gangster who owns the Black Bottom Nightclub, and his girlfriend Helen (Marceline Day) runs the dress shop that the Collins gang uses as a front.
-Collins gets word that a rival gangster named Red Watson (Matthew Betz) is planning to rob Collin's patrons of their jewelry, so he decides to beat Red to the punch by stealing the jewels from Red's accomplices after they pull the job.
+Chuck Collins is a gangster who owns the Black Bottom Nightclub, and his girlfriend Helen runs the dress shop that the Collins gang uses as a front.
+Collins gets word that a rival gangster named Red Watson is planning to rob Collin's patrons of their jewelry, so he decides to beat Red to the punch by stealing the jewels from Red's accomplices after they pull the job.

-Collins has Helen hide the loot in her dress shop, where her naive employee "Sunshine" (Betty Compson) almost exposes the jewels to some investigating policemen in her ignorance.
+Collins has Helen hide the loot in her dress shop, where her naive employee "Sunshine" almost exposes the jewels to some investigating policemen in her ignorance.
 Red is convinced that Collins has the jewels in his possession and goes to the club to force him to turn over the loot to him.
-The police raid the place, but Chuck and his sidekick Curly (James Murray) escape and hide out in Helen's apartment.
+The police raid the place, but Chuck and his sidekick Curly escape and hide out in Helen's apartment.
 While he's staying there under cover, Collins falls in love with Sunshine and starts thinking about going straight and turning the jewels over to the cops.

 A jealous Helen tips off Red Watson, who manages to steal back the jewels from Collins.
 Collins finally winds up stealing back the jewels yet again, and this time he turns them over to the police, hoping that Sunshine will see him now as a good person.
 But Collins learns that Sunshine and Curly are engaged to be married, so he conceals his disappointment and wishes the happy couple his best.
 At the end of the film, Collins winds up proposing marriage to Helen, who eagerly accepts his offer.